nick-The-One/python_course/15_functions_pt4.md

 * Regular functions are single-run: once they reach `return` statement or end of itself, they'll return value(s) or `None` and that'll be it: frame is deleted from stack, state removed and new call will produce new frame

-* But there's a way to *generate* multiple returns from a single function with state being saved between calls: generator functions, or just generators
+* But there's a way to *generate* multiple returns from a single function call with state being saved between calls: generator functions, or just generators

 * For now I will use generator and generator function interchangeably, but there's also generator comprehension, so just keep that in mind for now